josiest/Flora-Data-Extraction/README.md

     python3 extract.py *.pdf

-The script will then run on every pdf file in the directory and create a csv for each pdf.
+The script will then run on every pdf file in the directory and create a csv for each pdf. `geography.txt`, `locations.txt`, and `key.json` should be in the same directory as the script.
+The script currently only supports being run from the same directory it's contained in.

 ### Dependencies